vas-dav/7-Segment-HEX-converter/README.md

 I had two choices on how to make it:

-> In the common **cathode display**, all the cathode connections of the LED segments are connected together to ‘logic 0’ / GND.
+> In the **common cathode** display, all the cathode connections of the LED segments are connected together to ‘logic 0’ / GND.
 The individual > segments are then illuminated by applying HIGH / ’logic 1’ signal to the individual Anode terminals (a-g).

 OR